themirrazz/subtitles/README.md

 > On Netflix, Substital may move the video to the very top of the screen; this bug can simply be fixed by zooming all the way out (Ctrl+Equals or Cmd+Equals) and then resetting the zoom to normal (Ctrl+0 or Cmd+0).

 > [!IMPORTANT]
-> Substital only supports .SRT files.
-If the fansubs does not include a .SRT version, it won't work with Substital.
+> Substital only supports .srt files.
+Make sure you download the correct format.

 #### Step 1.
 Install Substital
-If you haven't already, ownload Substital from their official website: https://www.substital.com/
+If you haven't already, download Substital from their official website: https://www.substital.com/

 #### Step 2.
 Open your favorite streaming service
 Popular services supported by Substital are Netflix, Hulu, Prime Video, Disney+, and YouTube.